 General Health Assessment

-Initially, our physician will need to review your complete medical history and surgical history and your family’s medical history.
-They will also ask you about your social history, which is your use of tobacco and alcohol, use of any drugs, your history of allergies, and any recent drug therapy and unusual reactions.
+Initially, our physician will need to review your complete medical history and surgical history, and your family’s medical history.
+They will also ask you about your social history: your use of tobacco and alcohol, any drugs, your history of allergies, and any recent drug therapy and unusual reactions.
 Your medication use is particularly crucial.

-It’s possible you may need to discontinue using some drugs preoperatively because of the risk of interactions with drugs used during anesthesia.
-We will ask if you have had any previous reactions associated with anesthesia or if there is a family history of adverse reactions to anesthetic.
+You may need to discontinue using some drugs preoperatively because of the risk of interactions with drugs used during anesthesia.
+We will ask if you have had any previous reactions associated with anesthesia or a family history of adverse reactions to anesthetics.

 ★ ★ ★ ★ ★Was very to the point.
-Asked about history but sort of dry.
+Asked about history but dry.
 Definitely will go back.
-Nurses and rest of staff are good from what I saw from first visit.
+The nurses and rest of the staff are good from what I saw from the first visit.

 Your physical examination continues to build on the information gathered during your general health assessment.
-It will most likely include an assessment of your heart and lungs, and your airway, documenting your vital signs.
+It will most likely include assessing your heart and lungs and your airway, documenting your vital signs.